-INDIGENOUS ACTIVISTS STILL DISAPPEARED
+INDIGENOUS ACTIVISTS STILL MISSING

-Five individuals wearing Police Investigations Directorate (DPI) vests, took four Garífuna activists Alberth Centeno Tomas, President of the Board of Triunfo de la Cruz on behalf of the Black Fraternal Organization of Honduras (OFRANEH), Suami Mejía García, Gerardo Rochez Cálix and Milton Martínez Álvarez, members of the OFRANEH, and a fifth person, Junior Juárez Mejía, from their homes on 18 July 2020.
-The Secretary of Security ordered a search operation, but they are still missing.
-We demand authorities to determine their whereabouts, ensure an independent, effective and impartial investigation on their disappearance, and to bring those responsible before justice.
+A group of individuals wearing police vests, took Garífuna activists Alberth Centeno Tomas, Suami Mejía García, Gerardo Rochez Cálix, and Milton Martínez Álvarez from their homes on 18 July 2020.
+They belong to the Black Fraternal Organization of Honduras (OFRANEH) and are still missing.
+We demand authorities to determine their whereabouts, ensure an independent, effective, and impartial investigation into their disappearance, and bring those responsible to justice.